 Sandalwood has been a popular oil for meditation around the world.
 It’s been associated with prayer, spirituality, inviting connection & communication with deity.
 Sandalwood can help to quiet the mind.
 It can enhance positive mood and help you feel grounded, humble, and open to receiving.

-Get a set of oils that are JUST for that space.
-The last thing you want to do is be searching all over the house for the Lavender.
+3. Get a set of oils that are JUST for that space.
+The last thing you want to do is be searching all over the house for Lavender oil.

 Remember, this is an investment in you and you are worth this time.
 So create the space, have everything ready, and have all of the tools you need right on hand.